aws-samples/pgp-decryption-for-transfer-family/README.md

 #### Option 1: Using an existing Transfer Family Server
 - No configuration needed at this time, proceed to next step of creating PGP Private Key secret within Secrets Manager.

-#### Option 2: Creating Transfer Family Server with Custom Identity Provider
+#### Option 2: Deploying CloudFormation Stack to Create Transfer Family Server with Custom Identity Provider
 - Refer to this link for detailed instructions on deploying a CloudFormation stack that will create a Transfer Family server, custom identity provider, and all the required IAM policies: https://aws.amazon.com/blogs/storage/enable-password-authentication-for-aws-transfer-family-using-aws-secrets-manager-updated/
 - Short Summary of Steps Required:
   - In CloudShell, run the following: